-In Japan, the word Uni refers to the gonads of sea urchins that people cook and eat.
-It is one of the most unique cuisines in Japan that you must try.
+In Japan, the word “uni” refers to the gonads of sea urchins that people cook and eat.
+It’s one of the most unique cuisines in Japan that you must try!

 In Japan, most uni is served in the form of sushi.
 That makes sense because sushi is inarguably the most popular way to eat fresh seafood in this country.

-Of course, there are many ways to serve uni in sushi.
-Here are the recipes of two most popular Uni dishes in Japan:
+Of course, there are many ways to serve uni in sushi or sashimi.

 - Nori sheets

 - Oba (Japanese basil)

 - Tempura batter

 - Top it off again with uni.

 - Roll the nori so the oba and uni are all covered.
 You can roll it in a cigar-like shape or have it more like a ball.
 Or you can make both and dress up your table setting very nicely.